 A robust conservation management plan can aid the management of a site and also assist in consent and grant application processes, but poor plans are a waste of resources and will rarely be referred to.

-The development of conservation management plans at Edwards Hart involves the input of both our directors, with the team led by John Edwards.
+The development of conservation management plans at Edwards Hart involves the input of both our directors, with the team led by Professor John Edwards.
 John is co-author of the RICS Conservation Guidance Note and authored the Chapter on Conservation Plans, Management Plans and Heritage Impact Assessments.
-John has input into a number of plans including the William Burges designed St. Finbarres Cathedral, the Pugin designed St. Coleman’s Cathedral and Cardiff Castle.
+John has input into a number of plans including the William Burges designed St. Finbarres Cathedral, the Pugin designed St. Coleman’s Cathedral and Cardiff Castle and has led in the development of such plans at Cambrian Place and Somerset House.

 Statement of Significance

 A statement of significance is produced by analysing the significance of a site, just as you may in the production of a conservation management plan.
-However, there may be a limit on the extent of research into significance compared to that when a conservation management plan is being produced.
 The analysis will be based around the criteria contained in BS 7913: 2013 and would categorise the significance of the elements, groups of elements and individual areas that make up a site.
 A statement of significance is most valuable tool in when considering interventions that necessitate the undertaking of Heritage Impact Assessments.
 One example of a statement of significance is at Lampeter University.

 Design and Access Statement

-This is used to support listed building consent applications and just like a statement of significance it involves an analysis of significance, but may be less robust if the time allocated to research is restricted.
+Design and Access Statements are used to support listed building consent applications and just like a statement of significance it involves an analysis of significance but may be less robust if the time allocated to research is restricted.
 The process also involves heritage impact assessments to support proposals.
+Whereas Design and Access Statements contain a broad range of issues, a Heritage Impact Statement only has a focus on heritage issues and is a requirement for all Listed Building Consent applications in Wales.

 Change of Use

 Our team has developed expertise on issues to consider when planning a change in use of a building or part of a building.
 This combines building pathological and technical analysis combined with an analysis of historic significance.
+There are a number of projects where we have input into projects where there have been change of use and this includes conversion of warehouses in Manchester and halls of residence in Lampeter.
 We can undertake options appraisals that considers all these issues that is combined with heritage impact assessment and that can also help identify the costs involved with different uses in the management of historic buildings.

 Our approach first and foremost involves understanding the asset from which a Strategic Plan can be prepared.
 There are a broad range of services required to undertake this professionally and the input of many of our other services is very often necessary.
 All such services are managed as projects, hence our expert Project Management resource is critical to an effective and efficient service being delivered.
 Understanding the site involves historic significance analysis, surveys, business and financial planning, operational analysis, concept planning and design, interpretation planning and design, options appraisals and feasibility studies which may include Heritage Impact Assessments, cost analysis, funding appraisals, funding applications, consent applications as well as programme and project management.